Scattering Massive String Resonances through Field-Theory Methods: String amplitudes from QFT

-{\bf D. Implications for type-I superstrings:} On top of the QFT amplitudes obtained from twisted-string applications of the chiral correlator \eqref{cohom.33}, we can export this result to conventional strings.
-Tree-level amplitudes of the open type-I superstring boil down to ${\cal I}_R \KN^{1/2}_+$ integrated over the boundary of a disk worldsheet,
+{\bf D. Implications for type-I superstrings:} We can also export our method to conventional strings.
+Tree-level amplitudes of the open type-I superstring with only one massive mutiplet $\underline{n}$ boil down to ${\cal I}_R \KN^{1/2}_+$ integrated over a disk boundary,